ghoomfrog/kid/README.md

 ### Separating Statements

 Statements are just list items.
-One neat feature is that newlines have the lower precedence than most operators.
+One neat feature is that newlines have a lower precedence than most operators.
 You'll learn what has lower precedence than newlines later in this guide.

 ```kid
 favFood = "chicken nuggets"